karmab/kcli/doc/index.rst

     kcli vm -p CentOS-7-x86_64-GenericCloud.qcow2 vm1

-by default, your public key will be injected (using cloudinit) to the vm
+By default, your public key will be injected (using cloudinit) to the vm.

-you can then access the vm using *kcli ssh*
+You can then access the vm using *kcli ssh*.

-kcli uses the default ssh_user according to the different `cloud images <http://docs.openstack.org/image-guide/obtain-images.html>`__.
+Kcli uses the default ssh_user according to the different `cloud images <http://docs.openstack.org/image-guide/obtain-images.html>`__.
 To guess it, kcli checks the template name.
 So for example, your centos image must contain the term “centos” in the file name, otherwise the default user “root” will be used.

 Using parameters, you can tweak the vm creation.
 All keywords can be used.
-For instance
+For instance:

 .. code:: shell

     kcli vm -p CentOS-7-x86_64-GenericCloud.qcow2 -P memory=2048 -P numcpus=2 vm1

-You can also pass disks, networks, cmds (or any keyword)
+You can also pass disks, networks, cmds (or any keyword, really):

 .. code:: shell